fstarnaud/ozp-documentation-wiki/508-Best-Practices.md

 ####Using 'aria-labelledby'

 The HTML label works only for HTML inputs.
-If we make a control out of other elements by using ARIA, we can instead use aria-labelledby.
+If we make a control out of other elements by using ARIA, we can instead use <strong>aria-labelledby</strong>.
 ```HTML
 <div>
   <div id="status">What's on your mind?</div>